Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 ### Concentration risk

-- It is a consequence of decentralisation.
+- It is a consequence of decentralization.
 People are free to do this.
 - About 17% of DOT rewards are coming to nodes in Hetzner (July 2023).
 - Four of the major providers take 50% of the rewards (July 2023).

 Notes:

 This is a concentration risk in one picture.
-Since the web3 world is decentralised,  there is no proper handle to prevent this.
-However, node operators should realise that their individual actions affect the whole ecosystem.
+Since the web3 world is decentralized, there is no proper handle to prevent this.
+However, node operators should realize that their individual actions affect the whole ecosystem.

 ---

 ## Caveats of the supply chain management

 - Let’s assume that we have deplatforming-resistance infrastructure and some well known preventions in place.
 Your password is not your name plus your birthday.

 What’s next?

 - Now let’s talk about the modern issues of supply chain management in the infrastructure.
 - Supply chain attack: when someone compromises only a small component of a product and gets access to the whole product.
 - The same can be applied to any part on a random entity (orgs, dev libs, people relations)

 ---

-### Supply chain protection basics
+## Supply chain protection basics

 Like dependencies in the regular code, all of the infrastructure components can be compromised by supply chain attacks as well.
 The most risky components are ... (spoiler - almost all).

 ---

-### Supply chain protection basics.
-Where to expect the attack
+### Where to expect the attack

 - Integrations that can’t be restricted by scope to a specific need.
 Example: [GitHub OAuth token leak'22](https://github.blog/2022-04-15-security-alert-stolen-oauth-user-tokens/)
 - Yet another small component that solves once again a well known problem.
 Usage of it increases the attack surface.
 - Components that don’t have proper support.
 Can be abandoned and squatted one day.
-- Suddenly, most popular products, but for another reason: be careful with the names and scopes to avoid typosquatters.
+- Suddenly, most popular products, but for another reason: be careful with the names and scopes to avoid [typosquatters](https://en.wikipedia.org/wiki/Typosquatting).

 ---